elishamutang/to-do-app/actionList.md

 - **Based on username, store user data.** (Not started)
 - **Figure out how to remove to do tasks and also setup tasks in home page based on localStorage** (Doing)
+    - Remove task, update total in localStorage as well (Done).
+    - Set up tasks based on remaining objets in localStorage (Doing).
 - **Figure out how to switch between lists, tags and all my tasks page.** (Not started)

 ### To-Do List Basic Functionality (Low)